 The disadvantages of such power are obvious: On the one hand, the device weighs more than 7.7 lbs and is thus, by a decent margin, the heaviest gaming notebook in our comparison.
 The battery runtimes are also underground: The Alienware 15 R4 only lasts 2 hours in PCMark 8.
 Moreover, it is thick, clunky and has a relatively wide display edge.
-We evaluate these aspects in a gaming laptop, which is mainly used at home with an active power supply, but only marginally.
+We evaluate these aspects in the Best Laptop for Flight Simulator 2020, which is mainly used at home with an active power supply, but only marginally.

 In addition to the performance components described above, the Dell Alienware 15 R4 has many useful connections.
 These include two normal USB 3.0 ports, two USB type C plugs (one of which is Thunderbolt 3), DisplayPort via USB-C, mini display port and HDMI.
 You can connect to the internet either via Gigabit-LAN or WLAN-ac.
 A webcam, a docking station and special macro keys on the keyboard complete the most important hardware equipment.
 Windows 10 Home is already pre-installed as the operating system.
 All in all, this results in top equipment for a notebook.